R-ajiv/PhotoVerse---Poem-From-Photo/README.md

 # 📸 PhotoVerse – AI-Powered Photo to Poem Generator

-PoemLens is a web application that transforms user-uploaded photos into beautiful, contextually-inspired poems.
+PhotoVerse is a web application that transforms user-uploaded photos into beautiful, contextually-inspired poems.
 Built with Next.js and powered by Vibe Coding via Firebase Studio, it merges creativity with cutting-edge AI to turn images into words.

 ## ✨ Features